 - an updated user interface

 The single input field for searching should be appropriate for most queries, but Labs Search also supports DisMax query syntax for more complex searches, and automatically detects DOI and ORCID names.
-Go to the Labs Search Examples page to try some more complex queries, e.g. all presentations by a particular person.
+Try some more complex queries, e.g. all presentations by a particular person.

 Providing the metadata as formatted citation is an important feature that facilitates data citation.
 With BibTeX and RIS two standard import formats for reference managers are also supported.
 This feature is basically unchanged since 2013, and relies on the DOI content negotiation API provided by several DOI registration agencies.
 In addition, COinS is supported, allowing the import of multiple items at once, e.g. into a reference manager.

 Allowing users to search for content based on what they are allowed to do with it is another important feature of Labs Search.
 We are using the rightsURI metadata field and the standard Creative Commons licenses.
 You can for example limit your search to content that uses the standard Wikipedia license CC-BY-SA (see above), or you might exclude content that doesn’t allow commercial reuse and/or derivative works.
 The rightsURI field allows for multiple licenses, but unfortunately less than 25% of DataCite DOI metadata include a Creative Commons license.

 We are launching this updated tool as a DataCite Labs service instead of replacing the production service at search.datacite.org.
 There are two reasons: a) there are still some rough edges and possibly bugs, and b) we need to collect broader feedback from users before this can replace the current DataCite search.
 We plan to do this switch in the next 1-3 months, depending on user feedback.
 Please comment on this blog post, open a Github issue, tweet about it mentioning (???), or send an email to email@example.com.

 Expect to see more new/updated DataCite services first appearing as DataCite Labs in the future.